-There are two Hebrew courses: a three-year course (Course I) or a four-year course (Course II), with the third year to be spent on a prescribed course of study at a university in Israel.
+There are two Hebrew courses: a three-year course (Course I), or a four-year course (Course II) in which the third year is spent on a prescribed course of study at a university in Israel.

 Candidates for Course I are required to offer seven papers and a dissertation.
 Candidates for Course II are required to offer seven papers, a dissertation, and an oral examination.
 Please refer to course syllabus below.
-They will be expected to carry out during their year abroad such work as the Board of the Faculty of Oriental Studies may require.
+Students on Course II will be expected to carry out during their year abroad such work as the Board of the Faculty of Oriental Studies may require.